casouri/collab-mode/src/README.md

 undo queue to point to the undo op just appended to the history; so that when the next time when the user redo the op, the redo op will be the inverse of this undo op.

+# Beta

+Right now there’s some (potentially expensive and immediately panicking) runtime checks in-place.
+Obviously we need to remember to remove them later:
+[crate::engine::InternalDoc::check_cursor_positions], some check
+in[crate::engine::ServerEngine::convert_internal_op_and_apply].

 [1] Conditions and Patterns for Achieving Convergence in OT-Based